muratturan19/Smart_Price/README.md

 `pdftoppm.exe` and `tesseract.exe` are available in the `PATH`.
 Both utilities must be discoverable on your system PATH for the OCR phase to succeed.

+### Optional LLM assistance

+If OCR results are hard to parse the tool can employ GPT-3.5 to interpret the text.
+Set an `OPENAI_API_KEY` environment variable or provide a `.env` file with the key.
+The model is queried with a temperature of `0.2` and a small delay is added between requests to respect API rate limits.

 ### Building a Windows executable

 You can package the Streamlit interface into a single Windows executable using